fsaiz97/javascript_in_the_browser/README.md

 - [ ] :computer: Add `header.addEventListener('mouseover', () => gsap.to("#heading", {duration: 1, x: 100, opacity: 0.1}));` somewhere appropriate

 **Install & Bundle**
-- [ ] :speaking_head: Tell students that we can also install packages as dependencies as we did with jest but this would mean we would need to 'build' our app using a module bundler
+- [ ] :speaking_head: Tell students that we can also install packages as dependencies as we did with jest but this enforce the need to 'build' our app using a module bundler
-- [ ] :exclamation: Advise students that we will be using a module bundler called Webpack later in the course
+- [ ] :exclamation: Remind students that we will be using a module bundler called Webpack later in the course
 - [ ] :exclamation: Tell students that if they are just using a couple of libs, a CDN probably works out a bit better as the user may even have it cached if they've visited another website
-- [ ] :exclamation: Tell students that if they really want to use a module bundle already, to check out the [fp wiki docs](https://github.com/getfutureproof/fp_guides_wiki/wiki/Browserify) on browserify
+- [ ] :exclamation: Tell students that using `browserify` is much the same as using `watchify` as we have done today so to check out the wiki guide and official docs to have a go at implementing it for production

 ---